 Peter migrated to Australia in 1982 to take up a lecturing position at the University of New South Wales.
-He became Head of the Department of Economic Histories in 1986.
-As an academic he received two Fullbright scholarships to study in the U.S.A.
+He became Head of the Department of Economic History in 1986.
+As an academic he received two Fulbright scholarships to study in the U.S.A.

 In 1987, Peter became a CEO in the Australian Public Service (APS) for two decades, working with Prime Ministers and Ministers from both sides of politics.
 His first job was to establish the Office of Multicultural Affairs.
 From 1991 he headed the Aboriginal and Torres Strait Islander Commission (ATSIC) and from July 1994 he was Chief Executive Officer of Comcare.
 He was appointed Australian Public Service Commissioner from September 1995 to February 1998.
 He served as Secretary of the Department of Employment, Workplace Relations and Small Business from 1998 until 2002 and then became the Secretary of the Department of Education, Science and Training.

 In February 2003, Peter was asked by the Prime Minister, John Howard, to serve as Secretary of the Department of the Prime Minister and Cabinet, becoming the nation's most senior public servant.
 He did so for 5 years.
 During that time the so-called 'Shergold Report' (actually the report of the Task Group on Emissions Trading) was presented to – and accepted by – the Commonwealth government.
 He managed the transition to government of the new Prime Minister, Kevin Rudd, leaving the APS in February 2008.